For more than a decade I’ve ranted about the ridiculous

 Fundie fright night.

 But in the late ’70s and throughout the ’80s, there was a big push for conservative Christians to abandon Halloween.
-Some paranoid parent would talk our youth pastors into showing a really disturbing video about how Satanists run amok that night.
-Certain con artists, Mike Warnke in particular, pretended to be ex-Satanists and told these outrageous stories about what their fellow devil-worshipers do every Halloween.
-None of it was true.
-But it scared the willies out of gullible Fundamentalists.
+Some paranoid parent would talk our youth pastors into showing a really disturbing video about how Satanists were running amok that night.
+Certain con artists, Mike Warnke in particular, pretended to be ex-Satanists and told these outrageous stories about what their devil-worshipers did every Halloween.
+None of it was true, but it scared the willies out of gullible Fundamentalists.
 Warnke made really good money on the church lecture circuit, and suddenly we Christian kids were forbidden from celebrating “the devil’s birthday.”
-Fortunately for me, I figured I was “too old for that kid stuff” by the time the hammer came down.
+Fortunately for me, by the time the hammer came down, I figured I was “too old for that kid stuff” and only observed Halloween by handing out candy.

 By the 1990s, many churches had either dropped their Halloween functions altogether.
 Or, because they really didn’t wanna miss the fun, they turned them into “harvest parties.”
 Kids still wore costumes, still got candy… that is, till some irate parent complained, “Waitaminnit… this is a Halloween party!
 All you did was rename it!”
 (Well duh.)
 Sometimes compromises were made with the angry parents—costumes had to go, then candy, then fun altogether.
 For some churches it’s just another youth service.
 For some, it’s even become a mournful prayer vigil, calling upon God to be with people despite all the devilry going on that night.

 Or worse: Some Christians created Hell Houses.
 I’ve seen a few of them, and they’re some of the least Christian things we’ve ever invented.
 Take a haunted house, then remove anything fun.
 Show realistic images of people going through the worst-case, violent, bloodiest consequences of their poor life choices.
-Then show ’em what hell literally looks like (as if anyone knows what it literally looks like; most of the images are just Hieronymus Bosch paintings, or duplicated scenes from the Gustave Doré edition of The Divine Comedy).
-Frighten the kids into turning to Jesus.
+Then tell them they’re going to hell for this.
+Then show ’em what hell “literally looks like.”
+(As if the bible says what it literally looks like.
+It doesn’t, so most of the imagery comes from popular culture.)
+The goal was to frighten the kids into turning to Jesus.
+Sometimes it works!—temporarily.

 Both festively and morally, we Christians abandoned our own holiday.